green-coding-solutions/website/content/blog/youtube-extension.md

   margin-left: auto; margin-right: auto; margin-bottom: 25px;">
 {{< /rawhtml >}}

 When talking about music only, there's also another option.
 Take into example "Metallica - For Whom The Bell Tolls", a 5:09 "video" on https://www.youtube.com/watch?v=eeqGuaAl6Ic.
 Using our extension, it went down from 27.6 to 5.4MB (80% savings).
 For such audio-only videos which are also officially available at Youtube Music, a simple trick is to change the URL from www.youtube.com to music.youtube.com.
-The same song now has only 5.0MB by simpling going to https://music.youtube.com/watch?v=eeqGuaAl6Ic.
+The same song now has only 5.0MB by simply going to https://music.youtube.com/watch?v=eeqGuaAl6Ic.

 &nbsp;